fahim-ysr/OfflineMind/README.md

-# AI Chatbot using Python and Ollama (Better than conventional AI chatbots)
+# OfflineMind: A Privacy-First, Fully Local AI Assistant

 **This project implements an AI-powered chatbot using Ollama and LLMs.
 Allows users to interact with multiple AI models through a simple Python interface.**